Referral Line: 484-628-HELP

 Home > Academics > School of Health Sciences > Financial Information > Financial Aid > FAQs

 At this time, only the Nursing and Medical Imaging programs are approved for federal financial aid (which includes the Federal PELL grant, Federal Direct Subsidized loan, Federal Direct Unsubsidized loan and the Federal Direct PLUS loan programs).
-The Nursing program is also approved for the PHEAA (Pennsylvania Higher Education Assistance Authority) State Grant program.
+The Nursing program is also approved for the PA State Grant program administered by PHEAA (Pennsylvania Higher Education Assistance Authority).

 After accepting the offer to be a School of Health Sciences Nursing or Medical Imaging student and submission of the confirmation fee, a financial aid packet will be mailed to your home.
 To be eligible for federal and state financial aid programs, you must complete the following steps

 FSA ID - You can apply for financial aid completely online by using an FSA ID.
 The FSA ID is a username and password which must be used to log in to certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 If you do not already have an FSA ID, you can create one when logging in to fafsa.gov, StudentLoans.gov, or StudentAid.gov.